luismiguelcasadodiaz/splunk/12_scheduling_reports.md

 `Run a Script` will trigger a shell script or bash file stored  on your instance.
 This option is officially deprecated.
 Use a custom alert action instead.

-'Send email action` to set where to send an email, priority, subject, message, what elements to include, and choose between HTML or plain text.
+`Send email action` to set where to send an email, priority, subject, message, what elements to include, and choose between HTML or plain text.
 Splunk Tokens  add dynamic data to the email.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/73e34a63-e95a-4609-89c6-0a7b96a58884)

 ´Webhooks allow you to define custom callbacks on a particular web resource`(make an alert message pop up in a chat room, create a ticket in a support app).

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/e4941e09-181f-48bc-ad13-5b27bd23694c)

 `Custom alert actions`.
 Admin users can find prebuilt alert actions by clicking the manage Alert actions link.
-If there is not an action that fits your needs, you can build your own.
-[Splunkbase Alert Actions](https://splunkbase.splunk.com/apps#/app_content/alert_actions)
+If there is not an action that fits your needs [Splunkbase Alert Actions]
+(https://splunkbase.splunk.com/apps#/app_content/alert_actions) , you can build your own.

 ## Manging Alerts (01:58)